Avril-Cui/61040-ai-concept/README.md

     a set of droppedTasks with
         a taskId String

+invariants
+   every adaptive block has a unique timeBlockId start time is before end time each adaptive block has exactly one owner dropped task IDs are valid task identifiers

 actions
    addTimeBlock (owner: User, start: Time, end: Time) : (timeBlockId: String)
       requires:
          start and end are valid times;
          start is before end;
          no adaptive time block exists with this owner, start, and end;
       effect:
-            create a new adaptive time block $b$ with this owner, start, and end;
+         create a new adaptive time block b with this owner, start, and end;
-            assign $b$ an empty set of tasks;
+         assign b an empty set of tasks;
-            return the timeBlockId of the newly created adaptive time block;
+         return the unique timeBlockId of b;

    createAdaptiveSchedule (owner: User, tasks: set of Task, schedule: Schedule, routine: Routine)
       effect:
          based on (task, schedule, and routine), adaptively generate a new schedule of tasks by assigning active tasks to taskSet of the corresponding AdaptiveBlock under this owner

    async requestAdaptiveScheduleAI (owner: User, task: Task, schedule: Schedule, routine: Routine, preference: Preference, llm: GeminiLLM): (adaptiveBlock: AdaptiveBlock)
       effect:
-            AI-assisted adaptive scheduling LLM first analyzes the difference between schedule and routine, and reasons the possible causes of deviation;
+         AI-assisted adaptive scheduling where LLM analyzes the difference between schedule and routine;
+         reasons about possible causes of deviation;
-            it considers hardwired user preference;
+         considers hardwired user preferences;
-            it considers the original planned schedule of task;
+         considers the original planned schedule of tasks;
-            it considers information provided by attributes in task;
+         considers information provided by attributes in tasks (priority, duration, deadline, dependencies, etc.);
-            it also considers other schedules represented by adaptive blocks owned by the user;
+         considers other schedules represented by adaptive blocks owned by the user;
-            after reasoning, the LLM assigns the task under the taskSet of one or more adaptive blocks owned by this user;
+         after reasoning, the LLM assigns tasks to one or more adaptive blocks under this owner;
-            if time is insufficient, prioritize tasks with urgent deadlines or higher priority and put the rest in droppedTaskIds;
+         if time is insufficient, prioritizes tasks with urgent deadlines or higher priority (1-2);
+         drops lower priority tasks (3-5) or tasks without urgent deadlines, storing their IDs in droppedTaskIds;
-            return the set of all AdaptiveBlocks owned by the user;
+         returns the set of all AdaptiveBlocks owned by the user;

    unassignBlock (owner: User, task: Task, timeBlockId: String)
       requires:
          exists an adaptive block with matching owner and timeBlockId;
          task exists in this time block's taskSet;
       effect:
          remove task from that block's taskSet

+   getAdaptiveSchedule(owner: User): (set of AdaptiveBlock)
+        requires:
+            exists at least one adaptive block with this owner
+        effect:
+            returns all adaptive blocks owned by the user

+   getDroppedTaskIds(owner: User): (set of String)
+      requires:
+         exists at least one adaptive block with this owner
+      effect:
+         returns all dropped task IDs for the user (tasks that couldn't be scheduled due to insufficient time)

 ```

 ### Note